Bundu (state): After Malick Sy

-Mungo Park, the first European traveller to visit the country, passed through Bondu in 1795, and had to submit to many exactions from the reigning monarch.
-The royal residence was then at Fatteconda; but when Major William Gray, a British officer who attempted to solve the Niger problem, visited Bondu in 1818 it had been moved to Bulibani (Boolibany), a village with a population of 1500–1800, surrounded by a strong clay wall.
-In August 1845 the king of Bondu signed a treaty recognizing French sovereignty over his country.
-The treaty was disregarded by the natives, but in 1858 Bondu came definitively under French control.
+Daniel Houghton and Mungo Park passed through Bondu in 1791 and 1795 respectively, and both had to submit to many exactions from the reigning monarch.
+The royal residence was then at Fatteconda, but when Major William Gray, a British officer who attempted to solve the Niger problem, visited Bondu in 1818 it had been moved to Bulibani (Boolibany), a village with a population of 1500–1800, surrounded by a strong clay wall.